AIMlearningProject/project-hour-logger-webapp/README.md

 4. Select "From text/CSV"
 5. Locate your file, most likely in dowloads folder...
 6. Select "import"
-7. Click "load", check settings and select a correct separator using the preview table feaure in Excel.
+7. Select "custom" in separator, find the separator used in the preview window, should be just random character inbetween words.
+8. Click "load" and your data will be shown in Excel sheet.
-8. Wo-hoo!
-Your hours have beem logged into excel-file and you may save the excel file for later use.
+9. Wo-hoo!
+Your hours have beem logged into excel-file and you may save the excel file for later use.'

+or.

+1. Fill the form as per.
+2. Click on save button.
+3. Server redirects you to confirmation page where you can navigate back or sign out.
+4. If instead error message pops up, fix the error and try to save again.

 ## Functions